The True Story of Adeline Watkins, Ed Gein's Girlfriend in Netflix's 'Monster'

 In Ryan Murphy's true crime series, Suzanna Son portrays a real woman who was rumored to be romantically involved with the serial killer.

-While it was previously reported to be a “top-secret role,” it’s now confirmed that rising actress Suzanna Son plays the serial killer’s reported 20-year love interest in the true crime drama.
-Son is the second-billed star behind lead Charlie Hunnam (who plays Gein), which indicates she’ll have a significant role in the series that tracks Gein’s life and his influence on the horror genre at large.
+While it was initially reported to be a “top-secret role,” it’s now confirmed that rising actress Suzanna Son plays the serial killer’s reported 20-year love interest in the true crime drama.
+As the series follows Gein's life and his influence on the horror genre at large, Son's Adeline is depicted as a lifelong partner and confidant of the titular killer (who's played by Charlie Hunnam).

 But Gein and Watkins’s relationship apparently wasn’t exactly what it was reported to be on the surface.
 With conflicting reports and words allegedly taken out of context, Watkins eventually refuted the alleged two-decade-long romance.
 Ahead, we break down the true story between Ed Gein and Adeline Watkins, including what was fact and fiction in Monster: The Ed Gein Story.